LPSim/backend/README.md

 ## Contribution

 Contributions are welcomed, however, currently there is no detailed guide for contribution.
-To add a new charactor, please refer to `server/charactor/electro/fischl.py` `server/charactor/hydro/mona.py` and `server/charactor/dendro/nahida.py`.
-To add a new card, please refer to existing card implementations.
+To add new charactor related objects (Charactor, Skill, Talent, Summon, Status), please refer to `server/charactor/template.py` and implemented `server/charactor/electro/fischl.py` `server/charactor/hydro/mona.py` and `server/charactor/dendro/nahida.py`.
+To add a new card, please refer to existing card implementations in `server/card`.